-So in March this year, at 56, I met with a plastic surgeon.
+So in March a couple of years ago, at 56, I met with a plastic surgeon.
 He was part of Kaiser, our new insurance company.
 (Even though the procedure wasn’t covered, the price was a good $4,000 less than other plastic surgeons in the San Francisco Bay Area, about the cost of a decent, 15-year-old SUV.)
 I liked him instantly.
 He was thoughtful, easygoing, kind, cautious.
 “This is a great choice for you,” he said.
 “But I’d like you to think about it for a while.
 In my experience, the patients who are the happiest are the ones who don’t rush into it.”

 I told him I’d give it some time.
 That night, I realized I’d been thinking about the surgery for 25 years.
 I scheduled my blepharoplasty the next day.

 Getting an Eye Lift

 The reality of plastic surgery is this: It’s both more minor and more major than you’d think.
 During the procedure itself, because I was doing both my lower and upper lids, I was intubated and given general anesthesia—a big deal that carries small but real risks of its own.
 For a week afterward, I looked like the bride of Frankenstein, with stitches and Steri-Strips surrounding my eyes, which were ringed with small purple bruises.
 When the stitches came out, the bruising had faded to a faint yellow and migrated to my cheeks, making me look vaguely unwell.
 I wore Garbo-esque sunglasses on the few occasions I ventured outside.